-Have you ever struggled to prioritise your tasks?
+Have you ever struggled to prioritise your studying?

 Do you ever feel like you’re being pulled in many different directions?
 Work, studies, friends, family…?

 I get this feeling all the time that just as I get one area of my life on track, others start failing – like the spinning plates analogy.
 So it’s super important to pick out the key tasks in each area that will move you forward.

 Sure, we’d all love to be better at getting the important things done.
 But how?

 Today I’m excited to share with you my 5 tips to help you prioritise your studying, but also make sure your other work/personal jobs get done.

 1) Remind yourself why you started studying.It’s important to remind yourself why studying and achieving this qualification is important to you…even if sometimes you feel like you would like to throw all your books off a cliff!

 I came up with my 3 reasons and wrote them on a piece of paper and stuck it above my desk.
 Now when I’m procrastinating or itching to make fun plans rather than study I can look up and remind myself why this is important to me.

 – I love learning new things and talking to my friends and family about what I've discovered